 Getting outdoors, getting our hands dirty and just being in nature has been proven to reduce anxiety, give a sense of purpose, calm the nerves and increase our happy hormones.
-In my early twenties, as I was recovering from a long and serious depression, I made a list of the the things I wanted to accomplish over the next ten years.
-At the very top was a seemingly simple wish: To grow my own vegetables.
+In my early twenties, as I was recovering from a long and serious depression, I made a list of the things I wanted to accomplish over the next ten years, and at the very top was a seemingly simple wish: To grow my own vegetables.

-Little did I know that it would take me more than fifteen years to finally make that dream a reality.
-As it turns out, my thumb is really, really brown), the tips my husband and I have learned along our arduous path to growing a garden have proven to be essential.
+While it did end up taking me more than fifteen years to finally make that dream a reality (as it turns out, my thumb is really, really brown), the tips my husband and I have learned along our arduous path to growing a garden have proven to be essential.

-For the past five years, my husband and I have been trying very hard to grow our own vegetables.
+You see for the past several years, my husband and I have been trying very hard to grow our own vegetables.
 To say we’ve struggled would be quite an understatement.
 I think we’ve made nearly every mistake in the gardening handbook—planted too early, planted too late, not watered enough, watered too much, let the bugs eat the plants, used too much pesticide and killed the plants, harvested too early, harvested too late, used the wrong seeds, planted too deep, didn’t plant deep enough, used the wrong soil….

 In other words, if there was a mistake to be made, we’ve made it.

-Well.
-I am happy to report that after five long years, my optimism has paid off.
-This year, for the first year ever, our garden was finally a success!
+Well, I’m happy to report that after several years, my optimism has paid off.
+This year, for the first time ever, our garden was finally a success!

 Pick the Right Location

 For the most part, vegetable gardens need a lot of sun.
-Be sure to find a spot in your yard that has a sunny, southern exposure, if possible, & not too much shade.
+Be sure to find a spot in your yard that has a sunny southern exposure, if possible, and not too much shade.
 Drainage is also important—your garden should not be located in a low spot that might flood during heavy rains.

 Dirt Matters.
 A Lot